CodeEmmanuel-beep/JWT-FastAPI-project/README.md

 Copy the returned JWT token.
 In Swagger UI, click Authorize and paste the token.

-Access secured routes with full authentication and role‑based permissions.
+Access secured routes with full authentication.

 All credentials are validated through JWT tokens and securely stored using Argon2 hashing, ensuring strong protection across all access levels.